AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 <b>Print Settings:</b>
 - <b>40% Infill</b>\
-    It is important that we have some sparse infill rather than 100% solid infill, to remove the first layer squish from impacting the top layer.
+    We need sparse infill rather than 100% solid infill, to remove the first layer squish from impacting the top layer.
     We still need enough to adequately support the top layers.</i>
 - <b>120% Infill Line Width</b>\
     This just increases infill density over my normal settings, which are thicker for reducing print times.